ellisztamas/faps/docs/tutorials/01_introduction.rst

 FAPS from `the project github
 repository <https://github.com/ellisztamas/faps>`__.

-Once in Python/IPython you'll need to import the package, as well as the NumPy library on which it is based.
-In the rest of this document, I'll assume you've run the following lines to do this if this isn't explicitly stated.
+Once in Python/IPython you’ll need to import the package, as well as the NumPy library on which it is based.
+In the rest of this document, I’ll assume you’ve run the following lines to do this if this isn’t explicitly stated.

 from faps import \* import numpy as np